KulkarniMihir/disease_classification_lab/README.md

 2. **Training the Model**: Train the deep learning model using the provided scripts and configuration files.
 Experiment with hyperparameters and model architectures to optimize performance.

-3. **Deployment**: Once trained, deploy ChickSight using the provided Dockerfile and deployment scripts.
+3. **Deployment**: Once trained, deploy disease_classification_lab using the provided Dockerfile and deployment scripts.
 Configure AWS credentials and ensure proper setup for deployment on EC2 instances.

 ## Contributing
-Contributions to ChickSight are welcome!
+Contributions to disease_classification_lab are welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, your contributions are valuable in advancing the project.
 To contribute, please follow these steps:

 1. Fork the disease_classification_lab repository.
 2. Create a new branch for your feature or bug fix.